sabhya-sachini/Prediction-and-Classification-of-Heart-Dysrhythmia/README.md

 # Heart Dysrhythmia Prediction
-Prediction and classification of Heart Dysrhythmia using machine learning
+Prediction and classification of Heart Dysrhythmia using machine learning algorithm